The Sinclair Method: Using Naltrexone For Alcoholism

 Is the Sinclair Method a safe method?

-This is a good question.
-How safe is it to tell an alcoholic to continue drinking?
-Traditional thinking on alcoholism is that naltrexone use can help to reduce cravings, but alcohol drinking should be discontinued immediately.
-Patients should be detoxed and told to not drink alcohol anymore.
-Heavy drinkers are at risk for serious physical consequences from drinking alcohol.
-There is the risk of relapse and further dangerous behavior.
 Yet, what is the success rate of traditional rehab?
-Clearly, further research must be done on both The Sinclair Method as well as abstinence-based treatment using naltrexone.
+Clearly, further research must be done on both The Sinclair Method and abstinence-based treatment using naltrexone.
 Placebo-controlled clinical trials should be performed to demonstrate, once and for all, if we should be using The Sinclair Method in mainstream medicine.

 Should patients wait to get naltrexone treatment until more studies are done on The Sinclair Method?